josh-jacobson/lambda-lecture-notes/3-1-advanced-react/1-class-components.md

 josh.listen();
 ```

-ES6 provides a syntax for object-oriented programming that is more familiar to coders from more traditional object-oriented languages (e.g., C++, Python, Ruby), but this syntax doesn't actually change the protoype-based inheritance model of JavaScript.
+ES6 provides a syntax for object-oriented programming that is more familiar to software developers from more traditional object-oriented languages (e.g., C++, Python, Ruby), but this syntax doesn't actually change the protoype-based inheritance model of JavaScript.

 In other languages, a class constructor creates an instance of the class, but a constructor in JavaScript is simply a function that returns an object.
 You've seen constructors like `String`, `Array` and `Object` that are built into JavaScript and we've also defined our own.
 The subtle differences between true class-based OOP and what we do in JavaScript won't make much difference for our purposes in React, but just know that Babel compiles your ES6 `class` down to a constructor function and definitions on its prototype.

-In React, when we define a class component that `extends React.Component` we're basically just taking that base component class and extending it with our own custom behavior.
+In React, when we define a class component that `extends React.Component` we're basically just taking that pre-defined base component class and extending it with our own custom behavior.

 ## Are class components still relevant?